The biannual Arizona Bicycle Classic is held in April and October during optimum weather, in order to serve up a great road cycling adventure.

-The mild terrain along State Route 188, with gently rolling hills, also features spectacular Wild West scenery.
-According to the state's Cycle Arizona map, SR 188 is one of the least-traveled paved roads in Arizona, and has shoulders at least four feet wide for most of its length.
+The mild terrain along State Route 188 has some gently rolling hills and spectacular Wild West scenery.
+The roadway is open to traffic during the event.
+According to the Arizona Department of Transportation, SR 188 is one of the least-traveled paved roads in the state, and has shoulders at least four feet wide for most of its length.

 Our event starts and finishes at picturesque Jake's Corner, about 80 miles northeast of Phoenix.
 From there, riders will enjoy views of saguaro forests as far as the eye can see, as well as the rugged Sierra Ancha Wilderness and the Superstition Mountains.